muratko357/Netherlands-Crime-Analysis/README.md

 <img align="center" width="750" height="650" src="/Images/Amsterdam_crime_map.png">

-I have created another interactive map using Tableau with the same data that can be accessed from [here](https://public.tableau.com/shared/DS58Y25XY?:display_count=n&:origin=viz_share_link)
+To see the interactive map created in Tableau (with the versions of (1) crime rate by municipality and (2) number of crime records by municipality), please visit [here](https://public.tableau.com/shared/DS58Y25XY?:display_count=n&:origin=viz_share_link)